AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-options.md

 For best site performance, use the following strategies to reduce the number of product options:

-- Configure different product variations: complex products, custom options as a source of product variations.
+- Configure complex products and custom options as a source of product variations.
-- Use attribute sets to build specific product templates with targeted attributes and options to avoid global product templates and option containers that apply to all products
+- Use attribute sets to build specific product templates with targeted attributes and options to avoid global product templates and option containers that apply to all products.
 - Manage product information through an external Product Management System (PMS).

 ## Potential performance impact

 Many product options leads to an increase in data retrieved for each product on all read and write operations resulting in:

-- Increase in SQL queries traffic and heavier `JOIN` operations affecting database throughput.
+- Increased SQL query traffic and heavier `JOIN` operations affect database throughput.
-- Increase of Adobe Commerce indexes size and full-text search index.
+- Increased size for Adobe Commerce indexes and the full-text search index.

-The increases listed above can cause these potential site impacts:
+The increases listed above can potentially impact site performance in the following ways:

-- Longer response time for most storefront scenarios related to products containing a large number of options in attributes
+- Longer response time for most storefront scenarios related to products containing a large number of options in attributes.
 - Significantly more time to complete Product management operations in Admin that can lead to timeouts, especially for scenarios related to attributes list and tree retrieval including promotion rules management.
-- Can block bulk action operations to complete asynchronous mass operations like import and export and assigning custom prices to multiple products in a shared catalog
+- Can block bulk action operations to complete asynchronous mass operations like import and export and assigning custom prices to multiple products in a shared catalog.

 ## Additional information